seeedstuff/respeaker_production_test/README.md

 ![img-respeaker](https://statics3.seeedstudio.com/seeed/img/2016-09/EYmleODafL5rcUKhEV5FRzgO.jpg)

 These codes are for [Respeaker][1] ***Production Test***, there includes three parts of codes,  <br>
-1.ArduinoCodexxx is for on board 32u4.
+1.ArduinoCodexxx is for on board 32u4. <br>
-2.SDCardCodexxx is for MT7688 stored into SD card.
+2.SDCardCodexxx is for MT7688 stored into SD card. <br>
-3.respeaker老化测试 do aging test for RGB LED.
+3.respeaker老化测试 do aging test for RGB LED. <br>

 # Change log